cnslab-network-security/homework1/README.md

 What just happened?
 Your Docker engine built a Docker image through reading Dockerfile, ran a container, and finally entered it.
 You can check this by seeing that the username (i.e., root) and hostname (9f963f7291fd) are different from that of your host's.

 It's important to note that a container is an isolated environment similar to a virtual machine (VM), so writing/removing a certain file won't affect your host directory.
 However, we often want to write a program from a host-side using IDEs, such as Pycharm and VSCode.
-For this, I made this directory transparent to the container, so if you make a change from the host side, it will be reflected the container side immediately.
+For this, I made this directory transparent to the container, so if you make a change from the host side, it will be reflected from the container-side immediately.
 You can check this by typing the `ls` command as follows:

 ```
 root@a95a45a58379:/homework1# ls